arthurkuhn/FileSystem-with-Fuse/README.md

 # A Simple Mountable File System

 This is part of a project for the Operating Systems class at McGill.
+Check out the [website here] (http://arthurkuhn.github.io/FileSystemWithFuse/).

 ## Goal
 The goal of this project is to design and implement a simple file system (SFS) that can be mounted by the user under a directory in the user’s machine.
 Due to compatibility constraints, this program is built to work under linux only (although it could be adapted to other OSs).